Han-Ding/CMT-122-Machine-Learning-for-NLP-Core-Coursework1-Part2/README.md

  - Feature 5: Number of special symbols.
  5. Feature Selection: Select the best features using chi-square test to reduce the number of features and prevent overfitting.
  6. Dataset Splitting: Split the dataset into a training set, a test set adn a development set, with the test set accounting for 15%.
- 7. Train the logistic regression model and make predictions on the test set.
+ 7. Train the logistic regression model and SVM model then make predictions on the test set.
  8. Evaluate model performance: evaluate the model using classification reports and confusion matrices, and check the stability of the model using cross-validation.

+---

+# **Note: _To use this code, simply change the absolute path to the file bbc-text.csv._**

 ---